boylesoftware/x2node-ws-resources/README.md

 These hooks are supported by the records collection resource handler implementation.
 In addition to the common methods and properties, the transaction context includes:

 * `recordTmpl` - The record template submitted with the call.
+* `parentQuerySpec` - If dependent record (the endpoint URI includes parent record id), this is the query specification for a fetch DBO used by the handler to fetch the parent record and that way verify that the parent record exists.
+The default query specification only fetches the parent record id property and also locks the parent record (and all of its parents) in shared mode.
+* `parentQueryParams` - Parameters for the `parentQuerySpec`.
+* `parentRecord` - Parent record fetched by the DBO constructed using `parentQuerySpec`.

 The hooks are:

 * `prepareCreateSpec(txCtx, recordTmpl)` - Called before the transaction is started, before the insert DBO is created and before the record template is validated, which gives the hook a chance to make changes to the record template.
 The `recordTmpl` argument is the same as the `recordTmpl` object on the transaction context provided as an argument for convenience.

 * `prepareCreate(txCtx, recordTmpl)` - Like `prepareCreateSpec`, but called _after_ the record template is validated.
+Also, if dependent record endpoint, the default `parentQuerySpec` and `parentQueryParams` are made available on the transaction context.
+The hook can still modify them to influence the DBO used to fetch the parent record.

 * `beforeCreate(txCtx, recordTmpl)` - Called after the transaction is started, but before the insert DBO is created and executed.
-Ath this point the hook can still make changes to the record template that will influence the insert DBO.
+At this point the hook can still make changes to the record template that will influence the insert DBO.
+Also, if dependent record endpoint, by this point the `parentRecord` is made available on the transaction context.

 * `afterCreate(txCtx, record)` - Called after the DBO is executed but before the transaction is committed.
 The `record` argument is the new record.
 The function must return a record object (or a promise of it) that will be used for the response.
 In the simplest case it simply returns the `record` argument passed into it.